 International organizations tasked with peacekeeping and peacebuilding

 Students will have the opportunity to undertake professional internships in partner organisations in Australia, the Asia-Pacific and internationally that are tasked with regulatory oversight of crime, compliance and illegal activity.

 Students will gain a deep knowledge of the key theoretical debates in criminology, restorative justice, governance and regulation and how these apply to the practical challenges combatting crime and regulating illegal activity in Australia, within Asia and the Pacific, transnationally and globally.

 Students will receive training in quantitative and qualitative research techniques and data analysis customised for professional, evidence-based approaches to crime, governance and regulatory policy.

 Students have the flexibility to choose from a wide range of courses, both within RegNet and across campus.
-The degree is structured so that students take a choice of introductory courses, a set of three mandatory courses, and then a choice of electives and professional internship courses.
+The degree is structured so that students take a choice of introductory courses, a set of four mandatory courses, and then a choice of electives and professional internship courses.

 Mandatory (24 units/ 4 courses):